This program is Part 2 in our

 There are two pathways for eligibility:

-Tech Venture Workshop: By first participating in TVW and receiving a letter of recommendation from the Entrepreneurial Institute.
+• Tech Venture Workshop: Participating in TVW and receiving a formal letter of recommendation from the NY I-Corps Hub, or

-Prior NSF research award: Researchers who have received a relevant NSF research award within the past five years in any area.
+• Prior NSF research award: Researchers who have received a relevant NSF research award within the past five years.

 Benefits

-I-Corps participants receive a $50,000 grant as well as direct, hands-on experience in testing their hypotheses with potential customers, partners, and industry stakeholders to evaluate the commercial potential of their innovations.
-This decreases risk, accelerates time-to-market, and improves the likelihood of securing SBIR/STTR funding and/or raising venture capital.
+Participating I-Corps teams receive a $50,000 sub-award (minus a $10,000 fee) and hands-on experience testing hypotheses with potential customers and industry stakeholders to evaluate commercial potential.
+This decreases risk, accelerates time-to-market, and improves the likelihood of securing SBIR/STTR funding or raising venture capital.

 Success Stories